magento/devdocs/extensions/b2b/index.md

 1. When prompted, enter your [authentication keys]({{ site.baseurl }}/guides/v2.3/install-gde/prereq/connect-auth.html).
 Your *public key* is your username; your *private key* is your password.
 If you have stored your public and private keys in `auth.json`, you won't be asked to enter them here.

 1. Run the following commands after Composer finishes updating modules:

-{: .bs-callout .bs-callout-info }
-In Production mode, you may receive a message to 'Please rerun Magento compile command'.
+  NOte: In Production mode, you may receive a message to 'Please rerun Magento compile command'.
 Enter the command below.
 Magento does not prompt you to run the compile command in Developer mode.

     ```bash
     bin/magento setup:upgrade
     ```

     ```bash
     bin/magento setup:di:compile
     ```

     ```bash
     bin/magento setup:static-content:deploy -f
     ```

     ```bash
     bin/magento cache:clean
     ```